MJMcGuffin/muqcs.js/README.md

 Muqcs (pronounced mucks) is McGuffin's Useless Quantum Circuit Simulator (named in an allusion to mush, Moser's Useless SHell).
 It is written in JavaScript, and allows one to simulate circuits programmatically or from a command line.
 It has no graphical front end, does not leverage the GPU for computations, and does not import any special libraries, making it much easier for others to understand the core algorithms.

 The code is contained entirely in a single file, and defines a small class for complex numbers, a class for complex matrices (i.e., matrices storing complex numbers), and a few utility classes.
-These classes take up less than a thousand lines of code.
+These classes take up a bit more than a thousand lines of code.
 The rest of the code consists of a regression test (in the function performRegressionTest()) followed by some performance tests.
 Having a relatively small amount of source code means that the code can be more easily understood by others.

 To run the code, load the html file into a browser like Chrome, and then open a console (in Chrome, this is done by selecting 'Developer Tools').
 From the console prompt, you can call functions in the code and see output printed to the console.